pponec/ujorm/docs/www/articles/StoryOfUjormFramework-en.md

 ## Conclusion

 It seems that the approach of static constants use with generic types and methods for reading and writing values into a domain object was unique in its time.
 However, it's true that Ujorm can hardly compete with its competitors when it comes to range of services or documentation.
 This year will mark ten years of the first Ujorm Framework's ORM module release, since then it's been deployed on various production servers without major operational issues as far as I know.
-Mass deployment hasn't happened though.
+Mass expansion hasn't happened though.

 ## Web Links